SrivalliVajjha/ToDoList/README.md

 **@iconscout/react-unicons (For Icons) Version:** 2.0.2

 ## Installations :
-1. Clone the repository
+1. Clone the repository and go to the directory.
 2. Run the command "npm install" to install the dependencies.
+3. Run the application using command "npm start"
+4. In the browser , go to the url <a href="http://localhost:3000">http://localhost:3000</a>

-3. **Prerequisites:** NodeJs, ReactJs, and any Code editing tools like VSCode.
+**Prerequisites:** NodeJs, ReactJs, and any Code editing tools like VSCode.

 ## Components: